 For example, the one public speaking bad habit I have is I sometimes talk really fast.
 When I’m really passionate about something, I tend to speak even faster.

-My habit is to speak as quickly as a I think.. which is a bad idea.
+My habit is to speak as quickly as I think… which is a bad idea.

-When I find myself falling into this habit, I force myself to Slow down and be more conscious in what I say and how I say it.
+When I find myself falling into this habit, I force myself to slow down and be more conscious of what I say and how I say it.

 I strongly recommend you do this too.
 Slow down.

-Add an extra step to say the complete thought in your head first... before you say it out loud.
-This skill is one of the key skills you use on-the-job everyday -- more for diplomacy with clients reasons than for nervousness ones.
+Add an extra step to say the complete thought in your head first… before you say it out loud.
+This skill is one of the key skills you use on-the-job everyday — more for diplomacy with clients than for nervousness reasons.

 Here’s a very useful skill.
 If you have access to a practice partner, do a practice case while audio or video recording yourself… and then go back to review the recording to see where you sounded off.

 I did this with my public speaking work years ago.

 When I saw a videotape analysis of myself, I noticed all kinds of bad habits.
 I suddenly became very aware of all of them and was then able to self-monitor and self-correct those habits.

 More recently, I resurrected the same video recording analysis tool when I was preparing to give live national television interviews — which I do from time as an expert commentator on certain business topics.